jlucaspains/documorph/README.md

 #### `--out` (required)

 The output file name.
-It should be a file with `.md` extension.
 The media files will be dropped in the folder where the output file is in.